 What do accountants do?

-Like advisers, accountants have to pass exams to maintain their qualifications.
+Like financial advisers, accountants have to pass exams to maintain their qualifications to support your personal and business finances.
 Day to day, they perform tasks such as bookkeeping, tax preparation and analysing business performance.
 They may also specialise in areas such as law, financial management or forensic accounting.

 Accountants are adept at staying on top of daily financial transactions and need to keep up-to-date with tax law.
 They also use their excellent analytical skills to identify potential risks.
 Their expertise makes them well suited to support businesses, freelancers and contractors.